Daegatoya/RobloxIPBanSystem/README.md

 ## DISCLAIMER

 This project is NOT TO BE USED FOR ANY NON ETHIC USAGE.
 It is purely done for IP bans and not to threat anyone.
 I do not and will not stand with any illegal usage of this website.

+The CSS part of this project was NOT MADE BY ME.
+The server side and the JS was made entirely by me.